Parliamentary.ai

 Overview

 This bill proposes the creation of a Political Opinion Polling Regulation Authority to oversee and regulate political opinion polls across the UK.
-The aim is to ensure accuracy and fairness in polling, particularly in the run-up to elections and referendums.
+The aim is to standardize polling methods and ensure the responsible publication of poll results, particularly in the lead-up to elections and referendums.

 Description